kekko3d/Sim-to-real-robotic-leg-viritual-simulation/README.md

 This is the implementation of **project 5 - Sim-to-Real transfer of Reinforcement Learning policies in robotics** by group 4 (Feraud Elisa, Fanigliulo Sofia, Grandi Francesco) for the *Machine Learning and Deep Learning* course (a.a.
 2021/2022).

-Each directory contains the implementation of a different algorithm as requested.
+Each directory contains the implementation of a different algorithm.

 ### Reinforce
 * `agent_reinforce.py` contains the implementation of the agent and policy classes to use to train the policy with the *REINFORCE* algorithm.